Food Crawl: Tried-and-Tested Places to Eat in Binondo

 Open daily from 9 a.m. to 8 p.m.

-Dong Bei is as simple as it gets-a dumpling workstation, a dining area for the eager customers, and a kitchen to cook the orders all rolled into one modest space.
-This place isn’t for everyone-especially if you are meticulous in terms of personal space and food preparation.
+Dong Bei is as simple as it gets—it has a dumpling workstation, a dining area for the eager customers, and a kitchen to cook the orders all rolled into one modest space.
+This place isn’t for everyone, especially if you are meticulous in terms of personal space and food preparation.
 Nevertheless, it's a spectacle watching the staff's nimble hands as they fold the flat dough into pleats around the pork filling.
-The dumplings are the popular choice in Dong Bei, but they also have other items in their menu such as Fried Pancake (P120), Sotanghon with Bean Sprouts (P120) and Fried Chicken Sinjang (P270).
+Dumplings are the popular choice in Dong Bei, but they also have other items in their menu such as Fried Sugar Pancake (P150), Sotanghon with Bean Sprouts (P120) and Fried Chicken Sinjang (P270).

-Binondo Hack: We really mean it when we said "modest space"-it can only hold 16 to 20 people at a time, so it's best to troop down here during off-peak hours.
+Binondo Hack: We really mean it when we say "modest space" as it can only hold 16 to 20 people at a time, so it's best to troop down here during off-peak hours.
 Brunch or merienda is an ideal time.

 Sincerity Café and Restaurant